 Curriculum can be defined a few different ways.
 My favorite definition is that curriculum is “the totality of student experiences that occur in the educational process” (Kelly, 2009).

 Think of curriculum like a guide: a plan to help you do your best teaching and help promote meaningful learning experiences.
-Like I tell my students and clients, a curriculum is your basic framework for all the teaching and learning you hope will take place in your choir this year.
+Like I tell my students in Directing a Church Children's Choir 101, a curriculum is your basic framework for all the teaching and learning you hope will take place in your choir this year.
 Read More

 8 a.m. theory classes, 1-credit ensembles, concerts, performances, listening exams, and 10 p.m. practice sessions.